cooldude77/SilECust-WebShop/docs/installation/development/vm/virtualbox/install.md

-Install Silecust on a virtual machine.
+# Install Silecust on vagrant vm.
 ======================================

 This is tested on Windows 11 and it creates an Unbuntu 22.04 machine